 What Is the Epcot International Festival of the Arts?

 The Epcot Festival of the Arts is a celebration of the culinary, performing and visual arts.
-Whether dutifully filling in squares at the communal paint-by-number mural, fangirling during the Disney on Broadway Concert Series, eating (and drinking!) your way through the food studios or admiring the endless pieces of art, the Epcot art festival truly is a feast for all the senses.
+Whether dutifully filling in squares at the communal paint-by-number mural, fangirling during the Disney on Broadway Concert Series, eating (and drinking!) your way through the food studios or admiring the endless pieces of art, this Epcot art festival truly is a feast for all the senses.

 The absolute best part of this artsy soiree is that almost everything is included in the price of your park ticket.
 We’re talking access to:

 16 festival-exclusive food studios (food and beverage costs not included)